Piedmont: Aerospace and defence

+Information technology

+Piedmont has several notable IT firms such as Olivetti and Arduino.

-Wool Textile
+Wool textiles

-Italy is still the world largest exporter of carded (71.8% in 2018) and combed (73.4% in 2018) wool fabrics.
+Italy is the world's largest exporter of carded (71.8% in 2018) and combed (73.4% in 2018) wool fabrics.
 These are the only two types of fabrics not dominated by Chinese textile exports.
 There are three industrial districts that process wool in Italy.
 One of them, Biella, is located in Piedmont.

-Some basic stages of wool processing (not complete):
+Below are showed some basic stages of wool processing (not complete).

 Jewellery

 One of Italy's four industrial jewellery districts is located in Valenza.
 Large jewellery companies such as Damiani, Bulgari, and Cartier have factories here as do many other smaller companies.